 If a member ceases to belong to the Group for any reason, any payments made to the Group Study or Common System Modification cost from that member shall be non-refundable.
 Notwithstanding the foregoing, if all members of the Group withdraw from the interconnection process, any Group member may request final accounting of such Group member’s System Modification payments pursuant to Section 5.2 of the Interconnection Service Agreement, provided, however, that the Company shall not refund any portion of such costs that have been expended or committed by the Company.

 m) Group members understand and agree that the Company is authorized to share each Group member’s contact information and project details, except for unredacted versions of one-line diagrams, three-line diagrams, and any other design drawings, with other members participating in the Group.
 Each Group member shall provide the Company with redacted copies of these diagrams and design drawings that can be shared with the Group in the Company’s sole discretion.
 The Company may, but shall not be required to, copy all Group members on communications sent to or received from any Group member, including, without limitation, pursuant to subsections j) and k) above.

+n) Group Exempt Projects:

+Interconnecting Customers with an application for a Facility in the Expedited Process may be exempt from the Group Study process and progress independently from a Group if the application passes all Expedited Process initial review screens without the need for Supplemental Review or any additional engineering study (“Exempt Projects”).
+For this initial determination only, the screening performed in the Expedited Process will exclude from the base case any project that is part of a Group that has not commenced the Study Agreement Step (as defined below).

+The following additional process for Group Study applies where there are Exempt Projects in the Common Area:

+The Company retains the right to move an Exempt Project into a Group for compelling business, engineering, safety or reliability reasons prior to delivery of the Interconnection Service Agreement for that project.

+Exempt Projects that have completed the application screening review before the Company commences the Group Study Agreement drafting step for the Group (“Study Agreement Step”) will be considered as part of the base case for the Group Study; all other Exempt Projects in the Common Area will be placed on hold behind the Group except as otherwise provided herein.
+The progression of Exempt Projects may impact EPS conditions and/or available capacity and may result in changes to assumptions made and/or conditions presented to the Group prior to the issuance of the Group Study Agreement (such as, without limitation, potential seasonal schedules).

+Exempt Projects shall be subject to applicable System Modifications costs, including, without limitation, any common fees determined prior to the issuance of an Interconnection Service Agreement, such as, without limitation, approved CIP fees.

+At the discretion of the Company, when the Group Study evaluation and solution scoping has reached a point of sufficient maturity as to identify the significant portions of the Group’s system modifications, the Company may elect to progress one or more Exempt Projects that are otherwise on hold behind the Group if the Company reasonably believes that such progression will not have a material effect on cost or schedule for the Group

+Nothing in this Section shall limit the Company’s right to progress a Facility in a Common Area outside of a Group including, without limitation, as authorized under Sections 3.4.1 a) and i).

 Time Frames